 Schema resolution

 In order to resolve references more quickly, JsonSchema.Net maintains two registries for all schemas and identifiable subschemas that it has encountered.
-The first is a global registry, and the second is a local registry that is contained in the options and is passed around on the evaluation context.
+The first is a global registry, and the second is a local registry that is contained in the options and is passed around on the build context.
 If a schema is not found in the local registry, it will automatically search the global registry.

 1